pingidentity/pf-authn-js-widget/CONTRIBUTING.md

 **Before submitting an issue**

 Please review the documentation and examples before submitting an issue.
-It is also very appreciated, if you review the GitHub issue tracker for this project to see if your issue or one similar has already been reported.
-If you do find a similar issue, please feel free to add a commnent with a :+1: to upvote the issue.
+It is also very appreciated if you review the GitHub issue tracker for this project to see if your issue or one similar has already been reported.
+If you do find a similar issue, please feel free to add a comment with a :+1: to upvote the issue.

 **How do I submit a bug report?**